Maxam0001/TikTokLiveStreamURLHelper/README.md

 Since TikTok changes their code frequently, this functionality will probably break often.
 In the meantime, enjoy it while it works.

+9/4 Update - TikTok isn't leaking the HLS stream URL anymore, so we're stuck with using the FLV stream instead.

 - Maxam